bbcrown/xROI/README.md

 Follow the steps below:

-1. Draw and ROI, enter the metadata.
+1. Draw an ROI by clicking on the sample image and enter the metadata.

-2. Save the metadata and explore its content.
+2. Save the ROI and metadata and explore its content on your computer.

 3. Explore if there is any FOV shift in the dataset using the `CLI processer` tab.